G0704.com Projects

 3. Swap in a treadmill motor, a popular choice for X2's and others.
 They can be found all

 over Ebay for less that $70, give great RPM and power.
-They usually need a bit of
+I have a Nordic Track motor

 Treadmill Doctor - New and Rebuilt Motors